MarcusMelconian/Immersive-Air/README.md

  As the data repo was made with MongoDB Atlas a publicly sharable link is not available.
 An invite has been sent to HH to view the repo.
 If any further users would like to be added please write @ my contact.

  ### Immersive Air VR Experience
  The project folder can't be pushed to Github due to its size.
-Therefore, the folder is stored via the Box cloud service and can be found at the accessible link: https://imperialcollegelondon.box.com/s/4k3xqo68qd49rf14c4mjqpyzazigzlcm.
+Therefore, the folder is stored via the Box cloud service and can be found at the link: https://imperialcollegelondon.box.com/s/4k3xqo68qd49rf14c4mjqpyzazigzlcm.
 The setup and pipeline to run this project is outside the scope of this page due to hardware and system specific requiremets.
 However, for any questions please write @ my contact.